Philgck/tabletop-night-tools/README.md

 - The intent of the project was to create multiple tools to enhance the ability to host board game evenings.
 Currently there is just one, and a single filter by maximum player count.
 Other features might include storing tags for specific games so a host can filter by "Euro Game" or similar.
 - A could have feature I wanted to implement was a friends list that would enable a user to share their library with others.
 Board game evenings are a fundamentally social experience, and being able to know what is in your own library and your friends libraries would be extremely helpful.
 - The name itself belies the aim: It is supposed to be several tools.
 I want to add features that help with the hosting of Role Playing Games as well.
 - With regards to accessibility, directly in the tabletop space linking to specific sites dedicated to accessbility and potentially integrating some of their recommendations would be useful.
-The site
+- Whilst building the project I directly amended the all-auth templates.
+I realised too late that I should have copied them to build my own templates, instead of amending the base templates.
+I hope that I can delete this from the future enhancements section, and simplify the repo as a result.
+- The primary focus was making sure that I would achieve CRUD and hit my MVP.
+As a result, I did not explore AllAuth as much as I should.
+In future I would like to ammend this, create a functional accounts seciton and enable a user to manage their account properly.

 Initial commit and readme.
 This project was created using the code institute template.